Noise from construction and demolition

 General advice which can reduce the likelihood of complaints being made to the Council includes:

 - Give the Council at least six weeks notice of construction work prior to commencement.
-The Council may impose some conditions about how the work should be done.

 - Send a letter to the neighbours before the work starts, telling them about the work and what to expect.